Henry-Yip/Henry-Yip.github.io/_Physics/2023-03-05-Prerequisites.markdown

 ## Symmetries and Groups Relationships
 **Claim**
-The set of symmetries of a graph forms a group (under composition)
+The set of symmetries of a graph forms a group (under composition).

+Significance:
+Dihedral group itself is the set of symmetries of a n-gon

 **Proof:**